RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 ## Getting started with Wireguard

-There is an [official quick start guide](https://www.wireguard.com/quickstart/), however as someone just getting started with wireguard, and has little experience in the Linux network stack, it was a lot to try and understand at once.
+There is an [official quick start guide](https://www.wireguard.com/quickstart/), however as someone just getting started with wireguard, and with little experience in the Linux network stack, it was a lot to understand at once.
 There is however a much simpler way of getting started: `wg-quick`.

 `wg-quick` creates standard wireguard tunnels, but generates the underlying commands for you, even printing them as it goes, so you can see how it's working.